Introduction to

 Have you ever wondered if deeper structures are causing their bodies to struggle?

-In this series of classes, learn how organs and their supporting structures affect bodies’ posture, movement, function, and pain!
+In this series of one-day classes, learn how organs and their supporting structures affect bodies’ posture, movement, function, and pain!
 Learn how to palpate and perceive these organs on your clients.
 And learn how to mobilize restricted organs to improve their function and create greater ease in your clients’ physical structure.
 The awareness and skills you gain in these classes will transform your work!

 Organs are deep, vital structures that make up 80% of the volume of the torso!
 Since their connective tissue attaches them to the spine, ribs, and pelvis, many musculoskeletal dysfunctions and pains are caused by restrictions around the organs.
 Through the organs’ nerves and fluid vessels, organs are also attached to the whole body’s web of neurovascular structures.
 Through these connections, organs’ poor health and limited mobility can distort the shape of the body and affect many tissues, even those at the farthest ends of the body.